kaliyappandivya1974/Hospital-management-system/README.md

  🧪 Lab Orders: Add and manage laboratory test orders for patients.
  🗃️ Database Tools: Backup, restore, and maintain the hospital database using built-in tools.
  📊 Dashboard: Centralized access to key modules and data insights.
- 🔐 Authentication: Includes login and access control for administrative and medical staff.
+ 🔐 Authentication: Includes login and access control for admin.
 📦 Modular Design: Separated logic for easy scaling and maintenance.

  🗂️ Folder Structure